ome/omero-documentation/gettingstarted/virtualappliance/virtualappliance.rst

 Virtual Appliance
 =================

+The OMERO virtual appliance is a quick, easy, & low-cost way to try out OMERO.server on your laptop or desktop.
+This enables you to make an informed decision about whether committing to an OMERO.server install is right for you.

 Virtualisation enables canned, ready to run software environments to be created and used, in the form of Virtual Machines (VM), or to be distributed for others to use, in the form of Virtual Appliances.
 A